UTDNebula/nebula-api/README.md

 Build with
 `make build`

-This will create an executable named `go-api` in the `api` directory
+This will create an executable named `go-api` in the `rest` directory

 > Note: If Make fails with "swag: No such file or directory" or similar, you may need to add GOPATH/bin to your path to your path, On Mac, use ``echo 'export PATH=${PATH}:`go env GOPATH`/bin' >> ~/.zshrc && source ~/.zshrc`` to add it permanently to your .zshrc